Utkarsh8867/RGB-Colour/README.md

 # RGB-Colour
-I  have developed this RGB game by using HTML , CSS , JavaScript .
+I  have developed the RGB game by using HTML , CSS , JavaScript .
 The link of this project is https://iamutkarsh.netlify.app/